singingwolfboy/micromasters/README.md

 Subsequently, before you run the application with ``docker-compose up``, you would run:

-    docker-osx-dev -m default -s ./ --ignore-file '.rsync-ignore'
+    docker-osx-dev -m mm -s ./ --ignore-file '.rsync-ignore'

-(Assuming your Docker VM is called ``default``, and your current working directory is the root of the ``micromasters`` source directory).
+(Assuming your Docker VM is called ``mm``, and your current working directory is the root of the ``micromasters`` source directory).

 This starts a process that monitors the file system for changes.
 On startup